 3 Trends Among Early-Stage Social Enterprises

 This is a guest blog by Cheryl Dorsey, the president of Echoing Green.
-This year, Cheryl joins us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.
+In 2016, Cheryl joined us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.

 When I was in medical school in 1992, I received support from Echoing Green, the organization I now run, to help start a mobile health unit called the Family Van.
 Along with my mentor and friend Dr. Nancy Oriol, I saw that black babies in Boston were dying at three times the rate of white babies and knew there had to be a way to address these disparities.
 We launched the Family Van to make sure that women living in the inner-city had access to the services they needed, as would their communities.